Categories

 • First-time hearing aid users

-Key Features of Rexton Reach B-Li
+Key Features of Rexton Reach R-Li

 Rechargeable Lithium-Ion Battery

-Provides reliable all-day hearing support without disposable batteries.
+The rechargeable battery system provides reliable all-day hearing support without disposable batteries.

 Bluetooth Streaming